 - Fellowships, historian's forums, conferences, and digital and print publications that stimulate and support researchers, scholars, students, and others interested in Maine history.

-- MHS will publish Thomas Urquhart's history of Maine's public lands movement which explores land use in Maine from 1820 to the present (in partnership with Down East), and Dr. Jeremiah Barker's (1752-1835) history of medicine in Maine leading up to and at the time of statehood, carefully transcribed by medical historian Dr. Ritchie Kahn (published in partnership with Oxford University Press).
+- MHS will publish Thomas Urquhart's Up For Grabs: A history of Maine's public lands movement which explores land use in Maine from 1820 to the present (in partnership with Down East), and Dr. Jeremiah Barker's (1752-1835) history of medicine in Maine leading up to and at the time of statehood, carefully transcribed by medical historian Dr. Ritchie Kahn (published in partnership with Oxford University Press).

 Comprehensive K-16 curriculum and Outreach Support